 Recently, an attendee on my Biz Dev Done Right webinar asked the following question: “Despite trying different direct messaging techniques including phone calls, emails, LinkedIn messages and warm introductions through employees of the target company, one decision maker won’t respond to me.
 Any suggestions?”

 I said: “Are you 100% sure this is the exact right person?
-Is it also obvious to the prospect that he is the exact right person?
-Sometimes, a prospect won’t respond because he is not the right person or thinks he is not the right person.
-One seller, “Pat”, spent three frustrating months reaching out to one prospect.
-Finally, he researched further only to find his contact changed roles but never updated his LinkedIn profile.”
+Is it also obvious to the prospect that he/she/they are the exact right person?
+One seller, “Pat” spent three frustrating months reaching out to one prospect.
+Finally, he researched further only to find the contact changed roles but never updated his LinkedIn profile.”

 Are you 100% sure your emails, voicemails, LinkedIn messages and other communication clearly explain why the decision maker should respond?
-Critically review your emails.
+Critically review the emails or other written communication you sent.
 Were they short, concise, and explained why meeting you would make the prospect’s life better?
 Was your subject line compelling, not “salesy?”
 Was your “ask” clear?
 If not, now is the time to massage your messaging.
 Make it easy for prospects to say “yes!”

 If you’re sure your contact is the right person, your sales message is compelling, and the ask is clear, here are a few successful techniques our Door Openers use: